mmarini/search_app/README.md

 ## Importer
 The importer takes a file name and parses the contents to initialize instances of the models.
 It also takes in a block so we can perform actions on the objects as they are created

+## Views
+A view will take in the object and format it for display.
+The format is a an array of arrays that can be taken in by the tty-table gem

+## Helpers
+Code that helps with items like validation, string formatting and input formatting goes here